Product Research – A Step-by-Step Guide

 Key criteria include technical feasibility, assessing if the product can be developed within set timelines, budgets, and specifications; design and functionality, ensuring the product addresses the target market’s needs, is user-friendly, and aesthetically appealing; quality, verifying that the product meets high standards of durability, reliability, and safety; and scalability, evaluating the product’s potential for mass production and successful market launch.
 These product-based criteria are essential in guiding companies through the NPD process, ensuring the development of attractive, functional, high-quality products that can be profitably manufactured and meet market demands.

-Step 6: Craft a User Centric Product Design Specification
+Step 6: Craft a User Centric Product Design Brief

 When building your product design criteria and requirements, it’s important to keep a strong focus on the user.
 Early stage research to understand your user is critical and helps you design a product your customers will actually want.
 This type of research should establish who your user is, what problem you are trying to solve, what features are important to them, what constraints may impact them, what price sensitivities may exist, etc. The better you understand your user, the more you can craft a solution that delivers value to them.
 If the product delivers value at the right price, you have a recipe for a successful product.
 When building out your project brief, this user research should be folded in to make sure the product is developed with the user in mind.
 This information, along with the information learned in previous steps will create a robust brief to begin development from.
 To learn more about how to develop a project brief, check out the article at the link below.